1. Output information

 Use of other data sources in the projection of HRRs

-We have decided not to incorporate the LFS or any other data sources into the projection of the HRRs for the 2018-based household projections.
+We did not incorporate the LFS or any other data sources into the projection of the HRRs for the 2016-, 2018- or 2022-based household projections.
 This is primarily to reduce the complexity of the method.
-As we are no longer using the eldest male definition of a HRP, we no longer need to use the LFS to adjust the 2011 Census data to refer to this definition.
-As we are using only two census points and a different projection model, we no longer need to use the LFS to combine the two fitted trends in the previous model.
-The assumption about projecting HRRs for 2011 to 2021 has been informed by analysis of HRRs from LFS data, although neither the LFS nor any other data sources have been incorporated into the model itself.
+As we are no longer using the eldest male definition of HRP, we no longer need to use the LFS to adjust census data to refer to this definition.
+As we are using only two census points and a different projection model to that used by MHCLG, we no longer need to use the LFS to combine the two fitted trends in the previous model.

-The first stage produces projected total numbers of households, by quinary age group and sex, of the HRP1 over the projection period for England and its regions and local authorities.
+The first stage produces projected total numbers of households by quinary age group (with the exception of those aged 16 to 18 and 19 to 24 years) and sex of the HRP over the projection period for England, regions and local authorities.
+In the 2018-based and 2022-based household projections, the HRP is the eldest economically active person in the household.

-A step-by-step guide to our methodology can be obtained from our methodology report.
+A step by step guide to our methodology can be obtained from our Methodology used to produce the 2022-based household projections for England report.

 Variant household projections

-The five variant household projections that have been produced for the 2018-based household projections are:
+The six variant household projections that have been produced for the 2022-based household projections correspond with those from the 2022-based subnational population projections and are:

-- continuous projection of the HRRs, which were held constant from 2022 onwards in the principal projection
+a continuous projection of the HRRs, which were held constant from 2031 onwards in the principal projection

 Rigorous quality assurance is carried out at all stages of production.
 Specific procedures include: